Bishop and knight checkmate

-In chess, the bishop and knight checkmate is the checkmate of a lone king by an opposing king, bishop, and knight.
+In chess, the bishop and knight checkmate is the checkmate of a lone king by an opposing king, knight, and bishop.
 With the stronger side to move, checkmate can be in at most thirty-three moves from almost any starting position.
 Although it is classified as one of the four basic checkmates, (Note: The other basic checkmate patterns against a lone king are king and queen, king and rook, and king and two bishops.) the bishop and knight checkmate occurs in practice only approximately once in every 6,000 games.

 History

 A method for checkmate applicable when the lone king is in the corner of the opposite color from the bishop (the "wrong" corner, where checkmate cannot be forced), was given by François-André Danican Philidor in the 1777 update to his famous 1749 treatise, L'Analyse des Échecs.
 He called attention to the route of the knight now known as the "W manoeuvre".

 Another method, known as "Delétang's Method" or "Delétang's Triangles", applicable when the lone king is unable to reach the longest diagonal of the color opposite to that of the bishop, involves confining the lone king in a series of three increasingly smaller triangles, ultimately forcing it into a corner of the same color as the bishop (the "right" corner).
 Some of the ideas of this method date back to 1780, but the complete system was first published in 1923 by Daniel Delétang.
 The method as propounded is not optimal, but it is relatively simple; so long as White has trapped the king behind the diagonal in a reasonable number of moves, it will lead to mate before the fifty-move rule takes effect.

 In 1983, Julius Telesin showed that a king, bishop, and knight can force checkmate on the lone enemy king on an arbitrarily large board, as long as it contains a corner of the color that the bishop travels on.
-While the other basic checkmates can be forced in O(n) moves on an n × n board, Telesin's method gives an O(n^{2}) bound for a bishop and knight checkmate, though it has not been proven whether this is optimal.
+While the other basic checkmates can be forced in O(n) moves on an n × n board, Telesin's method gives an O(n^{2}) bound for a bishop and knight checkmate.
+It has not been proven whether this is optimal.